-To detoxify means to remove toxins.
-Our bodies do a pretty good job of this already, and is why we have livers, colons and kidneys to filter and help remove our waste, but some people like to help the process along, especially when they’re feeling sick, bloated or low energy.
+Our bodies are detoxifying machines.
+The liver, colon and kidneys filter and help remove impurities and waste, but some people seek out aids in helping the process along, especially when they’re feeling sick, bloated or low energy.

-Detox is a broad term for ridding the body of excess toxins and can range from drinking teas, to only eating raw foods, to only consuming juices, and can last anywhere from hours to a few days or weeks.
-While extremely restrictive diets are not healthy nor recommended by any health professional, to some, a detox is a very strict, regimented diet where you are only allowed to consume certain, strategic foods.
-For the more relaxed detoxer, it simply means making an effort to consume foods that aid your body in the tough job of digestion and eliminating waste.
+Detox is a broad term for ridding the body of excess toxins, and can include drinking special teas, to only eating raw foods, and can last anywhere from hours to a few days or weeks.
+While extremely restrictive diets are not healthy nor recommended by any health professional, to some, a short-term detox program can help them feel better, sooner.
+Or for more safe side, you can go for professional detox treatment.

 If you take cleansing and purifying water and add to it other naturally detoxifying ingredients, not only will your water taste better — making it easier to down your 64 recommended daily ounces — but it’ll be even more effective at flushing your system.
-Try adding these 5 naturally detoxifying ingredients to your water, and take your detox game to the next level.

 Citrus fruits, like limes, lemons and oranges, contain flavonoids that stimulate the immune system and help to protect against harmful bacteria while helping to reduce cholesterol levels.
-Citrus fruits also help to flush out toxins from your digestive tract, as well as remove uric acid from your joints, one of the main causes of inflammation.
-Citrus also helps to relieve symptoms of indigestion such as heartburn, gas and bloating, but a lot of these helpful nutrients are found in the peel.
-So keep the peel on, not to not miss out.
+Citrus is thought to help flush out toxins from your digestive tract, as well as remove uric acid from your joints, one of the main causes of inflammation.
+Additionally, citrus helps to relieve symptoms of indigestion such as heartburn, gas and bloating, but a lot of these helpful nutrients are found in the peel, so keep the peel on to not miss out.

-Cinnamon adds a little spice to your beverage but it also reduces triglycerides, which are the toxins that fat expels into your bloodstream when you lose weight.
+Cinnamon adds a little spice to your beverage, but it also reduces triglycerides, which are the toxins that fat expels into your bloodstream when you lose weight.
 Not only that, but cinnamon reduces bad cholesterol while improving digestion, reduces inflammation, regulates blood sugar, and it even contains antibacterial and antiviral properties.
 To make your water even more tasty, try adding a few slices of apple into the mix for a more familiar, silky flavour.
 We recommend a hot-water concoction to help cinnamon go down easy.

-Ginger cleanses the colon, liver and other organs of the waste that builds up and improves circulation to help prevent blood clots.
+A popular digestion aid, ginger cleanses the colon, liver and other organs, and improves circulation to help prevent blood clots.
 Ginger has a high concentration of gingerol and shoga, which have anti-inflammatory and anti-spasmodic effects on the gastrointestinal system.
 This helps digestive enzymes flourish, neutralizing acids.
 So ginger has a soothing effect for those suffering from gas, bloating, diarrhea and constipation.

 5. Apple Cider Vinegar